Farming for the Future on Llŷn - Payments for Outcomes project

 This type of scheme offers payments based on the desired outcomes for habitats or species, rather than specific actions, and places the decision making in the hands of the farmer.

-Trialling payments for outcomes
+Trialling payment for outcomes

 We believe a farmer led initiative has real value in helping us achieve healthy, resilient landscapes that are rich in wildlife.
+Critically, the farmers will decide the actions they undertake, learn from experience and have more control over the condition of their land and the resultant payment.

 The Llŷn peninsula, in North West Wales is one of two places (the other being Malham in the Yorkshire Dales) to trial this approach.
 By working with our tenants to develop a payment for outcome model we aim to help inform the future policy of farming support in the Welsh and UK government.